 This portal visual effect uses a mixture of GPU sprites, a mesh renderer with a masked material to make it circular, and a sub UV animation for the flames around the edges.

-The flamethrower visual effect uses a color scale for the flames to change color based on their age before despawning.
-I layered the flame sub UV animation with a smoke sub UV to give it a more realistic and dynamic look.
-I added a translucent texture, also with a sub UV animation to give the appearance of some heat distortion rising from the flames.
+The flamethrower visual effect uses a color scale for the flames to change color based on their age before dying to give the appearance of realistic flames.
+I layered a flame sub UV animation with a smoke sub UV to give it a more realistic and dynamic look.
+A translucent texture with aother sub UV animation give the appearance of some heat distortion rising from the flames.
 Lastly, the small embers shooting off to the sides and burning out add an extra flare (pun intended) to pull everything together.

 This explosion effect compiles multiple emitters to give a dynamic appearance.
-First I used a large flame texture that uses a sub UV animation to grow as it rises to the sky before fizzling out into a dark smoke (also using a sub UV animation) that lingers in the air before slowly dissipating.
+First I used a large flamesub UV animation that grows as it rises to the upward before fizzling out into a dark smoke (also a sub UV animation) that lingers in the air before slowly dissipating.
 Additionally I used a smoke sub UV texture and spawned it in the shape of a torus that expands from the source of the explosion to give an outward burst appearance.
 I added some sparks bursting from the source as well and gave them some collision so that they'd realistically skip across the terrain around the explosion.
 Lastly, I added some larger versions of the sparks to give the appearance of shrapnel flying through the air.
 This emitter communicates with a smoke emitter as well so that they leave a smoke trail as the fly through the air.

 For the waterfall visual effect is used multiple mesh renderers layered on top of one another.
 Each have a panning material with public variables for easy customization.
 To supplement the visuals I added a flowing water texture with dynamic parameters to adjust the panning and refraction values and simulate the flowing foam at the break where the water starts to fall.
 Additionally, I added splashes at the top and bottom using a sub-UV animation.